 - Extension of debt duration.

 - Preservation of strong and stable balance sheet figures.

 The Company’s debt includes: Marketable public bond series, private loans from institutional bodies, loans and credit facilities from banking sources and commercial paper.

 The leveraging reduction in recent years has contributed to the reduction of the Company’s risks along with the preservation of a leverage ratio that allows for business development and improvement of the return on equity, and has also improved the Company’s position on entering the COVID-19 crisis.

 As specified in the chapter on the effects of the outbreak of COVID-19, the Company has taken several measures to increase liquidity with the aim of allowing for greater flexibility in addressing the crisis.

-The financing ability component is one of the key parameters in the Company’s success.
+Financing abilities are one of the key parameters in the Company’s success.
 By diversifying financing sources and maintaining high liquidity, the Company is able to continue its development momentum and weather crises like the one presently experienced globally.

-The Company has unmortgaged properties in the value of approx. ILS 6.1 billion, as well as mortgaged properties in the value of ILS 0.7 billion, with respect to which credit facilities have been provided that are completely unused as of the balance sheet date, and which are available for immediate release from the mortgage.
+The Company has unmortgaged properties in the value of approx. ILS 6.2 billion, as well as mortgaged properties in the value of ILS 0.7 billion, with respect to which credit facilities have been provided that are completely unused as of the balance sheet date, and which are available for immediate release from the mortgage.

-The mortgaged properties harbor the potential for debt expansion, as the ratio of the value of the collateral to the secured debt is approx. 59%.
+The mortgaged properties harbor the potential for debt expansion, as the ratio of the value of the collateral to the secured debt is approx. 61%.